 Tip: If you are short on time but still want to achieve similar flavors, you can use a slow cooker or crockpot.
 These appliances allow you to cook dishes at a low temperature over a longer period, resulting in similar rich flavors and tender meats.

-See also How to cook with rice vinegar
+See also How long to cook frozen burrito in oven

 In conclusion, understanding the term “all day” in cooking is crucial for mastering the art of slow cooking.
 Embracing long cooking times can lead to sumptuous and flavorful dishes that are worth the wait.
 So, the next time you come across an “all day” recipe, embrace the opportunity to create a masterpiece in your kitchen!